sagshome/DIY/README.md

+Needed for Launch
+1) Support Income
+   2) Income will come from bank statement (mostly) - Just like expenses
+   3)
+2) Have domain mail
+3) Rebrand
+4) HTTPS
+5) Main Page - revamp
+6) Bulk Edit

 The collection of things in DIY are utilities I wrote for myself.
 The instruction below may help you (more likely just me) get things up and running.